 How to get Mastering Digital Project Management certified:

-- Attend an online course, 2 – 4hrs per week, over 10 weeks.
+- Attend an online course, over 7 weeks.

 - Successfully submit weekly assignments.

 Obviously, any form of project management certification is always a good idea and will benefit your career.
 But first consider the cost, the effort and the time involved in taking project management certification courses, it is important that it is actually relevant to you, right now.
 For instance, if you simply want to learn more about managing projects at your agency, consider other forms of learning – reading blog posts, going to Project Management Meetups, attending conferences, or simply taking your project management colleagues out for coffee.